OtaNix-ry/home-server-workshop/otanix-server/00-initial/README.md

     sudo nixos-generate-config --root /mnt
     ```

-2. Check that `/mnt/etc/nixos/hardware-configuration.nix` contains a file system:
+2. Copy `/mnt/etc/nixos/hardware-configuration.nix` from the VM to this directory as it contains a random filesystem UUID

     ```
     cat /mnt/etc/nixos/hardware-configuration.nix